-Please, somebody tell me the archives are wrong and that we really have done a Saab 900 Turbo CC.
-This is nothing less then the quintessential Saab of the classic era; a car profoundly compelling to classic Saabistas, being in their eyes the last true genuine Saab.
+(first posted 2/3/2015) This is nothing less than the quintessential Saab of the classic era; a car profoundly compelling to classic Saabistas, being in their eyes the last true genuine Saab.
 And in turbo version, the one to really pine for, then and now.
 I know I’ve shot a few along the way, including this veteran just a few days ago.
 It may have had some turbo lag, but it can wait no longer.

 It’s hard to overstate what a significant car the Saab 99 Turbo was when it arrived rather unexpectedly in 1978.
 Just when the US industry was declining into the deepest years of the malaise era, along comes Saab with a very fresh breeze in the market: the first turbocharged car in the mass-market sedan/coupe segment since the brief and unsuccessful 1962-1963 Oldsmobile Jetfire and the Corvair Spyder/Corsa.
 The 1976 Porsche 911-based Turbo led the way in defying the near-universal decline in performance, but that was a very expensive machine.
 And just two years later, Saab bestows a turbo upon the masses.
 What a boon.